EvolBioInf/neighbors/README.md

 The
 [documentation](https://owncloud.gwdg.de/index.php/s/iBtUxwYqrUA2rbj)
 comes with a tutorial.
 To work through it, additional programs need to be installed.
-Again, on Ubuntu you can simply run the script [`setupTutorial.sh`](scripts/setupTutorial.sh).
+Again, on Ubuntu you can run the script [`setupTutorial.sh`](scripts/setupTutorial.sh).

 `bash scripts/setupTutorial.sh`